spotify/luigi/README.md

 ## Dependency graph example

 Just to give you an idea of what Luigi does, this is a screen shot from something we are running in production.
 Using Luigi's visualizer, we get a nice visual overview of the dependency graph of the workflow.
-At the top of the graph are two data sets containing external data dumps.
 Each node represents a task which has to be run.
-Green tasks are already completed whereas white tasks are yet to be run.
+Green tasks are already completed whereas yellow tasks are yet to be run.
 Most of these tasks are Hadoop job, but there's also some things that run locally and build up data files.

 ![Dependency graph](https://raw.github.com/erikbern/luigi/new-doc/doc/user_recs.png)